I believe Louisville can be a more just city where we all thrive and where equity, fairness and justice are our way of life.

 In Kentucky, a majority of people support the legalization of medical marijuana.
 No matter why you support marijuana justice, I will lead on legalizing weed.

-Every parent wants their children to have it better than they did, which is why my parents drilled into my head that college was the pathway to a better future.
+Every parent figure wants their children to have it better than they did, which is why so many of our parents drilled into our heads that college was the pathway to a better future.
 And they were right.
-My time at Knoxville College (an HBCU) was crucial to prepare me for the steps that I took next.
+My time at Knoxville College (an HBCU) was crucial to prepare me for the steps I would take next.
 But my fruitful college experience left me in debt -- a debt I am still paying off today.

 Student loan debt disproportionately affects communities of color, and even further obstructs them from achieving social mobility.
 With our national student loan debt climbing by the day, we must do better by our next generations.